pclalv/crystal-key-item-randomizer/README.md

 * [clojure](https://clojure.org)
 * [leiningen](https://leiningen.org) (recommended)

-To run this application locally, run `lein run` at the command line.
-At that point, you should be able to see the randomizer home page in your browser at `http://localhost:8080`.
+To run this application locally, run `lein ring server` at the command line.
+At that point, you should be able to see the randomizer home page in your browser at `http://localhost:3000`.
+Note that `lein ring server` automatically reloads code.

 ## to do